pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 ![Synch Status Screen in action](/images/sat24.png)

+### Creating Content Lifecycles in Satellite
+After your content has completed synching, we will create a content lifecycle.
+To give you some command line experience, we will do all the Lifecycle work from the command line.

 ## References
 [Understanding Red Hat Content Delivery Network Repositories and their usage with Satellite 6](https://access.redhat.com/articles/1586183)